ollprogram/TwitchDiscordBridge/README.md

   <li> Your Discord bot token (grab it on the <a href="https://discord.com/developers/docs/intro">Discord Dev Portal</a>).</li>
   <li>Your Twitch bot token (grab it <a href="https://twitchtokengenerator.com">Here</a>).</li>
   <li>A Twitch channel name (The channel where you stream).</li>
   <li> A discord channel ID.
-You need to activate first dev mode on discord `advanced -> developer_mode -> on`.
+You need to activate first dev mode on discord <code>advanced -> developer_mode -> on</code>.
 Right click on the channel where you want your bot to listen to it, and copy the ID.</li>
 </ol>

 # Usage :